3manuek/3manuek.github.io/_posts/2016-04-20-FTS-InnoDB.markdown

 >
 > Repository available at [Github](https://github.com/3manuek/fts_article).

-For the whole article and the application https://3manuek.shinyapps.io/FTS_Innodb/ .
+For the whole article and the Shinyapp application is available [here](https://3manuek.shinyapps.io/FTS_Innodb/).

 ## Some initial thoughts